posthtml/posthtml-insert-at/README.md

       `,

       /**
-       * Append HTML markup to the selector.
+       * Append HTML markup at the selector.
        */
       append: `
         <footer>